-The South Street shop has been serving up healthy canine confections for three years (and its South End predecessor for more than a decade), including homemade signature treats bearing the face of the store’s one-eyed boxer mascot, Pearl.
+The South Street shop has been serving up healthy canine confections for three years (and its for more than a decade), including homemade signature treats bearing the face of the store’s one-eyed boxer mascot, Pearl.
 Rescued as a stray outside San Juan, Puerto Rico, she inspired her owners to bake her gourmet treats and ultimately open the shop.
 In addition to baked goods, the store also carries grooming products, toys, supplements, and clothing.

 Local felines shouldn’t feel left out.
 Percy, Polka Dog’s rather portly resident cat, can be found lounging around the shop, which is also stocked with plenty of cat products.

 Julia Culkin, manager of the JP store, gave a tour of Polka Dog Bakery and a taste of some carob kisses and yogurt drops (yes, there are treats even humans can enjoy), and gushed about her love for four-legged friends.

 I worked at larger pet food stores for a short period of time.
 I came here as a regular employee, and I was promoted by my bosses, who are wonderful people.
 We’re a family here.
 I’m the manager but we all look to each other for advice and to create the best retail experience possible for our customers.
 If we have healthy pets and happy pets, we have happy people.
 Pets are people’s children and we should treat them as such.

 What’s the philosophy of Polka Dog and how does it play out?